SeanPreusse/seanpreusse.github.io/_posts/2018-06-26-Creating_value_in_employee_life_cycle_analytics.md

 * Pay parity: This is a top concern for organisations as it does affect employer brand.
 There has also been recent negative publicity, i.e. <a href="https://www.usatoday.com/story/tech/2017/09/14/google-hit-gender-pay-gap-lawsuit-seeking-class-action-status/666944001/" target="_blank">recent</a> class action on pay gap.
 * Participation parity: Parity at this level may be tricky due to the industry the organisation operates within, types of roles required etc but it pays to ensure parity at different groups such as women in leadership, women in boards, indigenous targets, parity in community representation are met.
 * Promotion rate parity: How do female promotion rates compare to the female participation rate and how does it vary by role and tenure.
 Where employees have the same tenure and performance outlook, are there any material differences as this could indicate bias.
-This could be expaned to include a range of mobility metrics.
+This could be expanded to include a range of mobility metrics.

 ## Employee Separation